junxit/us-congress-bills-114/bill.md

     >   - **(C)** *Use of land* The land conveyance authorized under this paragraph shall—
     >     - **(i)** be for the purpose of consolidating Federal and State ownerships and improving management efficiencies; and
     >     - **(ii)** not result in any substantial reduction in public access or reduction in availability of existing and traditional public recreation uses.
+    >   - **(D)** *Continuation of special use permits* The land conveyance authorized under this paragraph shall be subject to the condition that the State of California accept all special use permits applicable, as of the date of the enactment of this subparagraph, to the National Forest System land described in subparagraph (B)(ii) for the duration of such permits, and subject to the terms and conditions of such permits.

 - **(b)** *Nevada conveyance* Section 3(b) of Public Law 96–586 (94 Stat.
 3384; commonly known as the Santini-Burton Act) is further amended by inserting after paragraph (2), as added by subsection (a)(2), the following new paragraph:
   > - **(3)** *Conveyance to Nevada*
   >   - **(A)** *In general* At the request of the State of Nevada, the Secretary of Agriculture may convey, without consideration, the land or interests in land described in subparagraph (B) to the State, subject to appropriate deed restrictions to protect public access and existing or traditional public recreational uses of the conveyed land.
-  >   - **(B)** *Description of land* The land referred to in subsection (a) includes the approximately 39 acres of National Forest System land identified on the map entitled “State of Nevada Conveyances” as “Van Sickle Unit USFS Inholding”.
+  >   - **(B)** *Description of land* The land referred to in subparagraph (A) includes the approximately 39 acres of National Forest System land identified on the map entitled “State of Nevada Conveyances” as “Van Sickle Unit USFS Inholding”.
   >   - **(C)** *Use of land* The land conveyance authorized under this paragraph shall—
   >     - **(i)** be for the purpose of consolidating Federal and State ownerships and improving management efficiencies; and
   >     - **(ii)** not result in any substantial reduction in public access or reduction in availability of existing and traditional public recreation uses.
+  >   - **(D)** *Continuation of special use permits* The land conveyance authorized under this paragraph shall be subject to the condition that the State of Nevada accept all special use permits applicable, as of the date of the enactment of this subparagraph, to the National Forest System land described in subparagraph (B) for the duration of such permits, and subject to the terms and conditions of such permits.

 - **(c)** *Authorization for conveyance of Forest Service urban lots*
   - **(1)** *Conveyance authority* The Secretary of Agriculture is authorized to convey all urban lots within the Lake Tahoe Basin under the administrative jurisdiction of the Forest Service.